-The communication challenge big communities face is the creation of quality content quickly.
+The big communication challenge communities face is the creation of quality content quickly.
 From a business, and sociocultural point of view, the emphasis on content producing and owning is rapidly growing.
 Netflix and Amazon made a decision in the right direction and diversified into producing and owning content in addition to being online repositories, and are reaping the benefits of that decision.
 The transition from content being the key to content being the king is not farfetched.
-In an attempt to address the challenge of